williamgl/CS-361/LMS/ReadMe.md

 3 Quality Attributes:

-Integrity: There is no error that the software needs to restart
+Integrity: There is no error that the software needs to restart.

 Reliability: All the data is saved successfully in the json file.